128-bit Trace ID

 -Ddd.trace.128.bit.traceid.generation.enabled=true

-# Set propagation protocol
+# Set transparent transmission protocol

 -Ddd.trace.propagation.style=tracecontext

-Our solution was to add "trace_128_bit_id":xxxxxx
+Our approach is to place "trace_128_bit_id":xxxxxx

 private DDSpan buildSpan() {